hungcq/knowledge-repo/IT/microservices-patterns/12-deploying-microservices.md

       - Used by Istio as a sidecar:
         - When used with Kubernetes: run in a container within the service's pod
         - When used in other env without the pod concept: run in the same container as the service
-    - VirtualService: define how to route requests for one or more hostnames
     - DestinationRule:
+      - Basically a wrapper around *service* definition, map subset to deployment's label
-      - Define one or more subsets of pods for a service (usually service versions)
+      - Define one or more *subsets* of pods for a service (usually service versions)
       - Can also define traffic policies (eg load-balancing algo)
+    - VirtualService: define how to route requests for one or more hostnames (eg load balancing weight for each destination rule's subset)
   - Deployment steps:
     - Create routing rules to route to the v1
     - Deploy with Istio